gvwilson/thirdbit/_posts/2014/2014-05-08-knocking-on-the-futures-door.md

   We know how to fix these problems, and all the others I haven't bothered to enumerate, but <em>we shouldn't have to</em>.
-  Nothing we're doing is particularly strange&mdash;we're hardly the first people in science to want to create a glossary&mdash;but we now have to spend several hours (at least) to do something that "ought" to work out of the box.
+  Nothing we're doing is particularly strange–we're hardly the first people in science to want to create a glossary–but we now have to spend several hours (at least) to do something that "ought" to work out of the box.
 </p>
 <p>